nl231/edx-platform/docs/en_us/edxml/source/xml-reference/course-outline-xml-file.rst

 The course outline file:

-* Defines common settings for your course
+* Defines common settings for your course.
 * Organizes sections, or chapters, in your course.

 *******************************